 There is a movement in a nearby willow tree.
 It is a warbler.
 “That looks small,” I think to myself and I raise my binoculars:

 The huge supercilium and the double wing bars that adorn this tiny green and white warbler, nearly knock me off my feet.
-“Yellow-browed Warbler!” my brain screams at me and as the adrenaline wave washes over me, I fire off a few pictures as the bird pauses on the edge of the willow:
+“Yellow-browed Warbler!” my brain screams, as a wave of adrenaline washes over me.
+I fire off a few pictures as the bird pauses on the edge of the willow, a tiny visitor from Siberia:

 The Lye Valley’s first-ever Yellow-browed Warbler then flies into the denser cover of the valley.
 Despite the intense levels of adrenaline, I start recording bird calls, just in case it calls.
 Fortunately, it does: